Basic Approach

 Increased Scope of Data for TRIR and LTIR

-As part of the management of safety-related targets, the three principal operating companies use TRIR and LTIR as indicators.
+As part of the management of safety-related targets, the principal operating companies use TRIR and LTIR as indicators.
 In fiscal 2022, we decided to expand the scope of data for TRIR and LTIR.

 Safety Activities